basham/v4.bash.am/src/work/ks-course-registration.md

     img(
-      alt="Wireframe of course search form for mobile." src="https://cloud.githubusercontent.com/assets/347558/5187445/392b4858-749b-11e4-9837-9995c39bb213.png") figcaption.Figure-caption Wireframes helped to define relationships within the interface and explore rudimentary interactions.
+      alt="Wireframe of course search form for mobile." src="https://cloud.githubusercontent.com/assets/347558/5187445/392b4858-749b-11e4-9837-9995c39bb213.png") figcaption.Figure-caption.Figure-paragraph
+    | Wireframes helped to define relationships within the interface and explore rudimentary interactions.
 </jade>

 Leveraging my experience using the [AngularJS](https://angularjs.org/) framework the past year for Indiana University projects, I was able to quickly develop the general architecture of the front-end.
 Once the markup and styles fleshed out, data embedded into the markup was abstracted into static [JSON](http://en.wikipedia.org/wiki/JSON) fixtures, and the template was altered to be dynamically driven by these fixtures.
 With the fixtures as a guide, the services team was able to adapt the [web API](http://en.wikipedia.org/wiki/Web_API) to match the fixtures.
 By the third week, the fixtures were starting to be replaced by live web services.